Ladsgroup/reference-island/docs/local-run.md

 In order to run the Reference Island Data Pipeline, you will need to obtain a small set of Wikibase item dump, in the same format as a [Wikidata JSON dumps](https://www.wikidata.org/wiki/Wikidata:Database_download#JSON_dumps_(recommended)).

-_**Important:** It is **not** recommended to run the entire pipeline on a developer laptop for large scale dumps if you would like to run the pipeline on a large part of Wikidata, see the [Production run documentation](production-run.md)._
+_**Important:** It is **not** recommended to run the entire pipeline on a developer laptop for large scale dumps.
+If you would like to run the pipeline on a large part of Wikidata, see the [production run documentation](production-run.md)._

 ### Getting some sample data

-In case you don't have a small dataset to run the data pipeline on locally, you can follow the steps below to obtain a small sample of the Wikidata Dumps (See [Wikidata dumps directory](https://dumps.wikimedia.org/other/wikibase/wikidatawiki/) for a list of most recent entity dumps).
+In case you don't have a small dataset to run the data pipeline on, you can follow the steps below to obtain a small sample of the Wikidata Dumps (See [Wikidata dumps directory](https://dumps.wikimedia.org/other/wikibase/wikidatawiki/) for a list of most recent entity dumps).

 1. Start downloading the latest dump: